 Often referred to as “land of a thousand hills”, Rwanda has transformed from a country scarred by one of the worst genocides in the recent past, to a model of hope, peace and good governance in Africa.
-The capital Kigali has neat city streets and good road networks while beautiful rolling hills and green plantations litter the countryside.
+The capital Kigali has neat city streets, five-star hotels, good road networks while the countryside is characterised by beautiful rolling hills and green plantations.
 The second largest city Butare referred to as “the intellectual capital of Rwanda” is hosts large institutions like the National University of Rwanda and national museum.
-The country’s wealth has increased since embracing industrialization, agricultural modernization and mining.
+The country’s wealth has increased since embracing industrialization, agricultural modernization, mining and tourism.

-However, most visitors are attracted by the possibility of seeing the countries mountain gorillas found in the Volcanoes national park.
+Tourism in Rwanda is well developed with several luxury lodges in the game parks.
+The country has gone to great lengths to market her tourism resources.
+However, most visitors are attracted by the possibility of seeing mountain gorillas found in the Volcanoes national park.
 The park was made famous by research efforts culminating into the famous drama “Gorillas in the Mist”.
 The park itself is an expanse of remarkable green vegetation swarming with birds, butterflies, primates and other mammals.
-Mountain gorillas can also be tracked in Uganda and the Democratic Republic of Congo, but it is the quality of service and the proximity of the park to the capital Kigali that make visitors opt for Rwanda.
+Gorilla trekking can also be done in Uganda and the Democratic Republic of Congo, but it is the quality of service and the proximity of the park to the capital Kigali that make visitors opt for Rwanda.

 The major activities one can indulge in while in Rwanda’s cities and beautiful countryside are:-